IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

    https://www.iana.org/assignments/media-types/text/tab-separated-values

 ..
 [2]
-   Although the structure of the data, as you’ll see below, violates the “Each record must have the same number of fields” tenet of TSV
+   Although the structure of the data can violate the “Each record must have the same number of fields” tenet of TSV

 ..
 [3]